DEFRA/apas-docs/docs/archive/latest/en/pages/4-cookie_policy.md

 ### Privacy

-The 'Get and Air Pollution Assessment' service [Privacy Notice](https://docs-air-dev.aws.defra.cloud/content/4-privacy-statement.raw.html) has more information about the data we collect.
+The 'Get an air pollution assessment' service [Privacy Notice](https://docs-air-dev.aws.defra.cloud/content/4-privacy-statement.raw.html) has more information about the data we collect.